18F/identity-idp/docs/FixingOpenSSLVersionProblem.md

 # Details
-- These instructions assume you're on a Mac; if not, you will have to work out the equivilent directions based on these.
+- These instructions assume you're on a Mac; if not, you will have to work out the equivalent directions based on these.

 - As of this writing, the correct Ruby version for login.gov is 3.2.0.
   Use whatever the current version is.